Alisha Cardwell, Band Director

 Ms. Cardwell is a member of Sigma Alpha Iota International Music Fraternity, NAfME, and NCBA East.
 In 2016, she was awarded the Sword of Honor by the Kappa Gamma Chapter of Sigma Alpha Iota.

 Outside of music, Alisha has a very strong passion for leadership and enjoys giving lectures and presentations when invited to do so.
-Alisha also enjoys cooking, crafting, hiking, reading, and traveling.
-In her free time she loves spending time with her friends and family, but most importantly, her mother.
+Alisha also enjoys cooking, hiking, reading, and traveling.
+In her free time she loves spending time with her friends and family.

 David Lee, Percussion Instructor